Skip to content

 OIDC (OpenID Connect)#

-OIDC (OpenID Connect) is an authentication layer built on top of the OAuth 2.0 protocol (authorization layer).
+OIDC (OpenID Connect) is an authentication layer (verify identity + obtain profile) built on top of the OAuth2 protocol (authorization layer).
 It allows Web-based, mobile, and JavaScript clients to verify the identity of end-users based on the authentication performed by an authorization server (aka AS or IdP), as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
 It eliminates storing and managing people's passwords.

 References#